 - A project director or co-director not employed by the applicant institution. - A designated replacement director.
 Include compensation for the preparation that assuming a director or co-director role would entail; this should be separate from other project compensation.
 Generally, compensation for the designated replacement director does not exceed \$1,500.
 Co-project directors are exempt from receiving this extra compensation. - Visiting scholars.
 Payment should be based on their role on and time commitment to the project.
-Payment for each full day's contribution to the project generally does not exceed \$750 per day; payment for a full week (five consecutive days) on the project generally does not exceed \$3,750.
+Payment for each full day's contribution to the project generally does not exceed \$750.
 (Note: a full day's contribution must not duplicate the work of others.)
 In general, no scholar's total compensation should exceed that of the director(s). - Other academic support staff.
-Compensation for those who spend a brief period with participants or whose role requires less scholarly responsibility, such as orientations by library staff, or lectures by museum curators should be budgeted proportionally and in compliance with 2 CFR §§200.430 and 431 (or 459, if applicable) and the institution's written procedures.

-- The K-12 leader and personnel providing technical support.
-Compensation for those who fill these roles should be budgeted proportionally and in compliance with 2 CFR §§200.430 and 431 (or 459, if applicable) and the institution's written procedures. - Former participants who join the project for purposes of dissemination. - Members of the participant selection committee (other than a project director).
+Compensation for those who spend a brief period with participants or whose role requires less scholarly responsibility, such as orientations by library staff, or lectures by museum curators should be budgeted proportionally and in compliance with 2 CFR §§200.430 and 431 (or 459, if applicable) and the institution's written procedures. - Personnel providing technical support.
+Compensation for those who fill these roles should be budgeted proportionally and in compliance with 2 CFR §\$200.430 and 431 (or 459, if applicable) and the institution's written procedures. - Former participants who join the project for purposes of dissemination. - Members of the participant selection committee (other than a project director).
 Budget up to a \$250 honorarium.